jan-mue/cvkit/README.md

 # cvkit

+WORK IN PROGRESS!

-Multiple view geometry and camera calibration using projective geometry.
+Multiple view geometry and other Computer Vision algorithms implemented in Python.